rigoudyg/climaf/doc/scripts/plot.rst

     /cnrm/aster/data3/aster/chevalli/Partage/NEMO/

 **Outputs** :
-  - main output : a PNG figure
+  - main output : a PNG or PDF figure

 **Climaf call example** For more examples which are systematically tested, see :download:`gplot.py <../../examples/gplot.py>` and